Use the arrows to control the slideshowPrev Next

 The Renfrew Center is pleased to offer a new, Virtual Therapy Group for adolescent girls and women in Florida who struggle with disordered eating or who are working towards recovery from an eating disorder.

-To get started, you will need to have access to Wi-Fi and a device such as a smart phone, computer or tablet with a camera and screen.
+To get started, you will need to have access to Wi-Fi and a device such as a computer or tablet with a camera and screen.

 Participants must be located in Florida and be followed by an outpatient therapist.